vijay2181/react-colour-app/README.md

 This is a basic digital coloring App!

 ##### Getting Started
-For using this app,  clone this repo
+For using this app,  we need to setup infrastructure, use this repo to setup infrastucture using TERRAFORM(for this step go to this [repo](https://github.com/vijay2181/terraform-sample-ec2-machine)).

 ##### Install dependencies